 Pederson began the 2021 season with the Chicago Cubs, but after hitting 11 home runs, he was traded to the Atlanta Braves during the All-Star break.
 In the NLDS against Milwaukee, Pederson went 3-for-3 as a pinch hitter, including a three-run homer in the Braves’ 3-0 victory in Game 3.
 He became just the third player to hit two pinch homers in the same postseason series, joining Chuck Essegian (1959) and Bernie Carbo (1975).

 On March 16, 2022, Pederson agreed to a one-year contract worth $6 million with the San Francisco Giants.
+He was named a National League starter for the All-Star Game.

 In May, 2015, Pederson hit homers in four straight games and had seven straight hits that went for homers.